nishbhim92/R_prog/README.md

 # R_prog
+Hi,
+I am a social sciences research student.
-This repository contains files related to social media data downloads (Twitter and Reddit) and Sentiment analysis in R programming.
+This repository consists of code related to R programming.